pkiyer/f5-101-lab-kubernetes/docs/f5-container-connector/f5-container-connector-installation.rst

 .. image:: ../images/f5-container-connector-locate-controller-container.png
 	:align: center

-We can see that our container is running on ip-10-1-1-5 (Agent1)
+We can see that our container is running on the nodes

 If you need to troubleshoot your container, you have two different ways to check the logs of your container: